Inspirational person of the week: Jonas Gaestadius

 So what are the typical success factors for a successful IT project?

-So how do you do it?
+So how should you do it then?